Difference Between Natural Disaster and Man-Made Disaster

 What is Man-Made Disaster?

-A devastating event that occurs due to carelessness or harmful intentions of man is called ‘Man-made Disaster.’
-It is also known as anthropogenic disaster or human induced disaster.
+A devastating event that occurs due to carelessness or harmful intentions of man is called a ‘Man-made Disaster.’
+It is also known as an anthropogenic disaster or human-induced disaster.
 This kind of disaster is further classified into four main categories, such as

-3. Transportation disasters (shipwreck, airplane crash, train accidents, etc.)
+3. Transportation disasters (shipwrecks, aeroplane crashes, train accidents, etc.)

-Once man-made disasters come into being, it cannot be stopped to cause serious destruction to nearby or faraway places as it occurs in unexpected regions due to unknown reasons.
+Once man-made disasters come into being, they cannot be stopped from causing serious destruction to nearby or faraway places as it occurs in unexpected regions due to unknown reasons.

-Primarily, these kinds of disasters should not take place with a little alertness.
+Primarily, these kinds of disasters should not take place without little alertness.
 Usually, they can’t be predicted.
 Man-made disasters invoke long-lasting effects on human civilization.

-For instance, the ill-effects of the Atomic Bombings of Hiroshima and Nagasaki Tragedy were prevalent for a good number of years, harming generations after generations.
+For instance, the ill effects of the Atomic Bombings of Hiroshima and Nagasaki Tragedy were prevalent for a good number of years, harming generation after generation.

 man made disaster

-Main Differences Between Natural Disaster and Man-Made Disaster
+Main Differences Between Natural Disasters and Man-Made Disasters

 2. People become adapted to natural disasters accepting the fact that they cannot be controlled.
 Man-made disasters are hard to foretell but can be deterred with an adequate arrangement.

-3. Natural disasters are intervened by human civilization taking gigantic form, for example recent news of Monsoon Mayhem in Maharashtra which is undoubtedly a natural disaster but a result of the construction within the flood lines of the river.
+3. Natural disasters are intervened by human civilization taking gigantic forms, for example, recent news of the Monsoon Mayhem in Maharashtra, which is undoubtedly a natural disaster but a result of the construction within the flood lines of the river.
 On the other hand, man-made disasters are heightened by the involvement of nature’s agents, like biological and chemical threats.

 4. Natural disasters are intervened by human civilization, taking gigantic form, for example, recent news of Monsoon Mayhem in Maharashtra, which is undoubtedly a natural disaster, but a result of the construction within the flood lines of the river.
 On the other hand, man-made disasters are heightened by the involvement of nature’s agents, like biological and chemical threats.

-5. The source of natural disaster is usually known, but that of man-made disaster is obscure in most cases.
+5. The source of natural disasters is known, but man-made disasters are obscure in most cases.

 Difference Between Natural Disaster and Man Made Disaster